suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		that’s autobiographical spite.
 I’ve been that neutered creature, swaggering around with my teenage testosterone and a head emptier than the promises pasted on political posters.
-I have loved holy excuses too: I’ve seen my father’s colleagues call god to explain why the bank vault jammed and why their own fingers smelled surprisingly of bribery ink.
+I have loved holy excuses too: I’ve seen my kith and kin call god to explain away every human nefariousness.
 	</p>
 	<p>
-		When I wrote “shit your pants” I remembered my own two catastrophic Calcutta school-hospital rickshaw rides when my digestive system announced it was sovereign and immune to school schedules.
-Tenderness hides in that
-		memory: the small boy trying to keep dignity while everything warm and unspeakable spread inside his half-pants.
-Tenderness because I now see the same helplessness in grown-up India—millions shitting their political futures but calling it divine will, millions too frightened or tired to scream when the country wipes its sins with our silence.
+		When I wrote “shit your pants” I remembered my own two catastrophic Calcutta rickshaw rides when my digestive system announced it was sovereign and immune to school schedules.
+The small boy trying to keep dignity while everything warm and unspeakable spread inside his half-pants.
+I now see the same helplessness in grown-up India—millions shitting their political futures but calling it divine will, millions too frightened or tired to scream when the country wipes its sins with our silence.
 	</p>
 	<p>
-		So yes, this stanza is venomous, but beneath it is an old, gentle fear: that if I actually scream, the whole mythology-sanitized nation will turn and tell me to shut up and pray.
+		So yes, beneath this stanza is an old, gentle fear: that if I actually scream, the whole mythology-sanitized nation will turn and tell me to shut up and pray.
 The same way the shopkeeper at College Street told me to lug a filthy balti myself and solve the problem quietly.
 		India has always demanded that we disinfect its mess with our private shame.
-I’m just refusing to do that anymore.
+I’m just refusing to do that anymore, at my own peril.
 	</p>
 </Tbx>

 ![mostlame](/images/IMG-20251109-WA0002.jpg)